derykmakgill/commonplace/_posts/2019-04-12-read-ignorance.md

 Although I do not suppose that either of us knows anything really beautiful and good, I am better off than he is - for he knows nothing, and thinks that he knows.
 I neither know nor think that I know.

 <cite>The Apology, Benjamin Jowett translation</cite>

+Resist the urge to always give an answer.
+Nobody is that smart.